 Visa on Arrival Counters at Don Muang Airport Bangkok

 The Visa on Arrival counters of Don Mueang Airport can be seen in the above pictures.
 Wait times in this area can be short or very long depending on which country’s flight has arrived.
 Incoming passengers are required to queue up on the left side in this hall for document verification.
 After document verification is over, a token number is allotted and then one has to wait for the token number to be announced along with the assigned counter number.
 Visa fee of 2000 THB per person (100% Visa on Arrival fee waiver from December 1, 2018 to October 31, 2019) is to be paid here against which a receipt is issued and a preliminary stamp is put on the passport.
 Just know that these are Visa counters only and immigration is a separate step that will come later.
 After the visa stamp, passengers are required to the immigration counters.
-There are separate immigration counters for those visitors who have taken visa on arrival and the queues at these special immigration counters are very short.
+There are separate immigration counters for those visitors who have taken Visa on Arrival and the queues at these special immigration counters are very short.
 The regular immigration counters usually have very long queues.
 On can identify the special VOA immigration counters from the display boards on these counters that say “Visa on Arrival”.
 The Immigration counter people will take your photo and put the final stamps on the same page along with the earlier visa stamp.
 Now you are ready to proceed towards the baggage claim area and then onwards to the Customs (Green / Red) channels.

 Fast Track Visa on Arrival at Don Mueang Airport